discus-lang/ddc/doc/sphinx/disciple/source/specification/source/01-Concrete.rst

 Monadic binding is desugared using whatever ``bind`` function is currently in scope.

+Braces in the binding forms will be inserted using the offside rule.

 See the `binding specification tests`_ for examples.

 .. _`binding specification tests`: